-I began caring too much about posting consistently and felt guilty about falling behind.
-I began fearing that if I stopped posting, my business would fall apart and I’d lose all my followers.
+I began caring too much about posting consistently and felt guilty about "falling behind".
+I began fearing that if I stopped posting, my business would fall apart and stop gaining new clients.
 Even worse, this pressure started to negatively affect how I felt about my business.

 I completely stepped away from posting on my Instagram business account, and to my surprise, I was still getting a steady flow of clients.
-Despite my Insta-silence, my biggest fears didn't come true!
+Despite my Insta-silence, my biggest fears didn't come true.
 My account and my business were doing just fine.
-It turned out, my world didn’t fall apart.
+It turned out, my online business didn’t fall apart.
 In fact, not only was I standing on solid ground, I was even more present in the world around me.
 I felt more drawn to socializing face-to-face and cultivating in-person relationships.

 I felt refreshed and ready to start again, this time with a healthier mindset towards social media and better habits.
-After all was said and done, I learned what was most important was maintaining my mental health through clear boundaries between myself and my social media accounts.
+After all was said and done, I learned what was most important was maintaining my own well-being through clear boundaries between myself and my social media accounts.

 2. Slowing down does not equal failure